lightnode/TheJoyProject/README.md

 ## So, uh.. how would a Colony DAO work exactly?
 Colony is a tool for open organizations.
 It provides a flexible framework for groups of people to coordinate and collaborate on projects and/or businesses.

-A Joy of Cooking Colony would provide a fun, low-stakes experiment that, with a few tweaks, could become the foundation for a number of subsequent projects similar in scope and domain.
+A Joy of Cooking Colony would be a fun, low-stakes experiment that could, with a few tweaks, become the foundation for a number of subsequent projects similar in scope and domain.

 ### Tasks
-Tasks in a Colony are used to coordinate work and track reputation.
+Tasks in a Colony are used to coordinate work and facilitate the earning of reputation.
 Completing tasks gets you paid and/or earns you reputation in the form of a token.

-In a Joy of Cooking Colony, the base tasks would be:
+The base tasks in The Joy of Cooking Colony would be:
 - Recreate a specific recipe according to spec
 - Provide or produce an ingredient for a specific recipe
 - Upload completed recipe to IPFS and record hash in appropriate places